Honry/presentation-test-api/presentation_test_api.md

 To add a fake screen, the page should construct a `FakePresentationScreenInit` instance and pass it to `addScreen()`.
-The fake screen will be added to the `list of available presentation displays.` Its list of `compatible presentation URLs` for the screen will be set to `urls`.
+The fake screen will be added to the `list of available presentation displays.` The list of `compatible presentation URLs` for the screen will be set to `urls`.

 ## Selecting a Fake Screen